Stephen-c-Kelly/WorldLeaderQuiz/README.md

 -- Annual GDP (unused during MVP)
 -- Assumed Office Date (unused during MVP)
 -- Country Image (vector image of outline)
--- Youtube link to how to prounce name (no idea how to set this up, but maybe I can use Bard to search Youtube)
+-- YouTube link to how to purchase name (no idea how to set this up, but maybe I can use Bard to search YouTube)

 // Step 1 - Define the required variables used to track the state of the game

-- Variable named 'board' to keep track of the state of the board (Menu view, card detail, end of game detail)
+- Variable named 'board' to keep track of the state of the board (Menu view, card detail, end-of-game detail)
-- Variable named 'counter' to track final number of correct answers
+- Variable named 'counter' to track the final number of correct answers
 - Variable named 'results' to track win/lose.
 - Variable named 'country' which will look in the data to build a list of countries based on region used in gameplay